Jeff Smith (British racing driver): Superstars Series

 Smith joined the Superstars Series for the Circuit de Spa-Francorchamps round of the 2012 season, driving a Team Dinamic BMW M3 (E92).
 His best result of the weekend was seventh in race two, with both races having taken place in wet conditions.

 British Endurance Championship

-In 2013 it was announced Smith would be racing for BPM Racing in the British Endurance Championship in a Renault Megane V6 Trophy car.
+In 2013, it was announced Smith would be racing for BPM Racing in the British Endurance Championship in a Renault Megane V6 Trophy car.

 Personal life

 Smith's son, Brett, is also a racing driver, currently competing in the BTCC with the family run Eurotech Racing team.

-Jeff's partner is Jo Polley daughter of George Polley.